-Therma-HEXX engineers provide load specifications and even model numbers for the circulator, manifolds, boiler, and/or heat exchanger sizing.
+Therma-HEXX engineers provide load specifications and even model numbers for the circulator, manifolds, boiler, and/or heat exchanger size.
 We also supply many of the components to make it easier for the installing contractor.
-Sizing of these components is based on the performance needs of the system and the corresponding panel layout.
+The sizing of these components is based on the performance needs of the system and the corresponding panel layout.

 We have designed ThermaPANEL to be reasonably straightforward to install.
 For new customers, we require onsite installation training.
 This serves two purposes: to guarantee a proper installation, and to certify the installing contractor.

 ThermaPANEL systems arrive packaged and labeled based on the project plans.
 Prior to installation, boxes should be staged near the final installation location.
-For a pedestal mounted system, the ThermaPANEL installer will work in concert with the pedestal and paver installer.
-A row of pedstals will be set, then the row of corresponding panels will be set.
+For a pedestal-mounted system, the ThermaPANEL installer will work in concert with the pedestal and paver installer.
+A row of pedestals will be set, then the row of corresponding panels will be set.
 The paver installer will then follow that with pavers while the ThermaPANEL installer runs tubing and makes connections.
 This should repeat until the project is finished.

 For on-grade systems, the base should be prepared according to plan specifications.
 Panel rows will be placed in the correct layout as determined by the provided plans.
 Once all panels are installed and connections are made the bedding material and pavers can be installed.

 Systems should always be pressure tested after the manifold is connected.